ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 ### Linux Preparations using the AppImage

-If you use the AppImage, juste copy it in the Aquaria game folder.
+If you use the AppImage, just copy it in the Aquaria game folder.
 You then have to make it executable.
 You can do that from command line by using

 ```bash